Cyber Security Headlines – January 17, 2022

 Now you can get your vulnerability alerts by phone

-An infosec pro fed up with having to follow tedious Twitter accounts to stay on top of cybersecurity developments has set up a website that phones you if there’s a new vuln you really need to know about.
-Bugalert, founded by product manager Matt Sullivan, is a crowdsourced venture that he hopes will take the pain out of trying to tell the signal from the noise when security researchers make high-impact vulnerability disclosures.
-Bugalert will depend on vetted volunteers who send push alerts to registered subscribers.
-Bugalert’s GitHub page lets Sullivan “select a number of repository maintainers who are geographically dispersed” for round-the-clock coverage.”
+There is a new service for people who need to know about cybersecurity developments right away: a website that will text you with the details.
+Bugalert was founded by product manager Matt Sullivan, and is a crowdsourced venture that he hopes “will take the pain out of trying to tell the signal from the noise when security researchers make high-impact vulnerability disclosures.”
+The service will depend on vetted volunteers who will send push alerts to registered subscribers.
+“Bugalert’s GitHub page lets Sullivan select a number of repository maintainers who are geographically dispersed” for round-the-clock coverage.”